 10-Bit Color Displays

-Most computer monitors support 8-bits of information per color (24-bits per pixel), however there are now computer monitors on the market that support 10-bits per color (30-bits per pixel) via the new DisplayPort connector.
+Most computer monitors support 8-bits of information per color (24-bits per pixel), however there are now computer monitors on the market that support 10-bits per color (30-bits per pixel) via DisplayPort and HDMI connectors.
+This is also known as Deep Color.
 This added information allows the monitor to display many more shades of color, reducing banding artifacts and increasing the accuracy with which the monitor is able to display content.
 Examples of some of these monitors are the Dell UltraSharp series of monitors, and the HP DreamColor series of monitors.

 The Pixel Format of your Content

 It's important to understand that while the visible windows will become 10-bit color, the rest of the TOP content inside TouchDesigner will remain at whatever each TOP's pixel format is set as.
 So if you are rendering in a Render TOP at 8-bit color, then you won't benefit from having your windows be at 10-bit color.
 The reason for this is that even though all rendering always takes place 32-bit floats, the final color values will get clamped to whatever pixel format the TOP is set at.
 You'll need to make sure the pixel format has a greater or equal to precision than 10-bit, such as rendering in 16-bit for example, to avoid losing the extra data.

 Another place you will see a difference is in Geometry Viewers.
 This is because the image in a Geometry Viewer is drawn directly into the window, so it the color values won't get clamped to 8-bit precision (they'll be drawn to the 10-bit window directly).
 So remember that if you don't see banding in the Geometry Viewer, but do in the Render TOP, double check the pixel format of the Render TOP (or any downstream TOPs that are operation on the data).